Dreta/Dretacbe/README.md

 ---

-That stupid dev.
+Starting life in another school from zero.

+**Status**: Busy.
+I am currently moving to another house.
+Do not expect quick responses or any at all.

 <h3>Projects</h3>

+**Main Project**: None

+**Side Projects**:
-**Main Project**: A Small World, a curated 2.5D Minecraft experience.
+ - A Small World, a curated 2.5D Minecraft experience.
+(ON HOLD: Moving to another house)

-**Side Project**: Lilay, a Minecraft launcher.
-(ON HOLD: No time for this, I guess)
+ - Lilay, a Minecraft launcher.
+(ON HOLD: Moving to another house)

 **Possible Future Projects**:
  * Maybe a Material Design Linux desktop environment, if I have time?